ulmerido/helloEko/README.md

 In main folder open the terminal and run:
 ```
  npm install
- npm run build   	 // to run on local server
+ npm run build   	 // to run on localhost
  npm run build:prod     // to build bundle.js
  npm run test		// to run jest
 ```